LAGFlynn/EdgeCommons/README.md

 - We've got plenty more the pipeline ;)

 **Quickstart Guide**

 Put this line in the compositionReady event of your Edge composition and you are ready to go:

 ``yepnope({load: "http://simonwidjaja.github.com/EdgeCommons/live/EdgeCommons-0.3.0.js"});``

+**Contribute**

+Do you have cool extension ideas?
+You are welcome to join us!

 Happy Coding,